You’ll undertake a termite inspection during the regular home maintenance or home purchase processes – but it has many challenges.

 First, check this termite inspector guide by NPMA.
-However, from the onset, get a insured, bonded, experienced and licensed termite inspection company.
+However, from the onset, get an insured, bonded, experienced, and licensed termite inspection company.

-However, make sure the inspectors are legitimate – check with the local local client protection organization.
+However, make sure the inspectors are legitimate – check with the local client protection organization.

 - Inquire or take referrals from your work or social network